Nave55/Box2v/README.md

 # Box2v
-Bindings for Box2d
+Vlang bindings for Box2d

-## In Progress for windows
+### In Progress for windows

+Notes-

+Renamed type field in B2BodyDef to types to deal with restricted name conflict.